genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/db/db.rst

 **Footnotes:**

 .. [#] It should have been called "dbFilteringSelect", but it has been shortened in "dbSelect".
 .. [#] To use dbSelect there must exist a database.
-For having information on a database creation, please check :ref:`genro_database_introduction`.
+For having information on a database creation, please check :ref:`genro_simple_introduction`.